ozontech/file.d/docs/architecture.md

 What's going on here:

 - **Input plugin** pulls data from external systems and pushes it next to the pipeline controller.
-Full list of input plugins available is [here](../plugin/input).
+Full list of input plugins available is [here](/plugin/input/README.md).
 - The **pipeline controller** creates **streams** of the data and is in charge of converting data to event and subsequent routing.
 - The **event pool** provides fast event instancing.
 - Events are processed by one or more **processors**.
 Every processor holds all **action plugins** from the configuration.
 - Every moment the processor gets a stream of data, process 1 or more events and returns the stream to a **streamer** that is a pool of streams.
 - Action plugins act on the events which meet particular criteria.
+Full list of action plugins available is [here](/plugin/action/README.md).
 - Finally, the event goes to the **output plugins** and is dispatched to the external system.
+Full list of output plugins available is [here](/plugin/output/README.md).

 You can extend `file.d` by adding your own input, action, and output plugins.